Engaging your spirit: alcohol and Lent

 Spiritual may look different to you.
 For me, prayer is a big part of giving up drink for Lent – for you it might be meditation or mindfulness.
 I dedicate my Lenten abstinence to God – you may want to offer up yours in a different expression of spirituality.
 But if there is space in your life for the non-logical, the mysterious, the divine, then maybe this Lent will be a good time for you to explore the sacred by giving up something very secular.
 Perhaps you will also find that the best way to be successful at abstinence is to recognise your need to flourish in mind, body and soul.

 You may also be interested in the ten discoveries people have made from giving up alcohol for Lent.
-And if you think you may struggle taking a break from drinking, whether for Lent for any other reason, the Club Soda Sober Sprint online programme can really help.
-You can start it at any time, and the 30 days of emails, videos, articles and other content will take you through the process of planning for a month off booze, getting through it, and deciding where to go after.
+And if you thinking about alcohol and Lent, and taking a break from drinking, Club Soda’s How to Stop Drinking course can really help.
+You can start it at any time, and the 31 in-depth lessons, videos, reflections and activities will take you through the process of taking a break from drinking, getting through Lent and deciding where to go after.